microsoft/r-server-campaign-optimization/rstudio.md

 ---
 layout: default
-title: Using RStudio with R Server
+title: Using RStudio with ML Server
 ---
 <div class="alert alert-success" role="alert"> This page describes the
 <strong>